mohong2/MohongEngine/README.md

   * On Thorns, the HUD is hidden during the cutscene
   * Also there's the Background girls being spooky during the "Hey!" parts of the Instrumental

-## Cool new Chart Editor changes and countless bug fixes
+## Cool new Chart Editor changes and countless bug fixes(This looks like Psych Engine 1.0)
 ![](./images/chart.png)
 * You can now chart "Event" notes, which are bookmarks that trigger specific actions that usually were hardcoded on the vanilla version of the game.
 * Your song's BPM can now have decimal values